rhysd/hgrep/README.md

   - `--term-width NUM`: Width (number of characters) of terminal window
   - `--wrap MODE`: Text-wrapping mode. 'char' enables character-wise text-wrapping. 'never' disables text-wrapping.
 Default value is 'char'
   - `--first-only` (`-f`): Show only the first code snippet per file
+  - `--encoding` (`-E`): Specify the text encoding that hgrep will use on all files printed like 'sjis'
 - Only for `ripgrep` feature
   - `--no-ignore`: Don't respect ignore files (.gitignore, .ignore, etc.)
   - `--ignore-case` (`-i`): When this flag is provided, the given pattern will be searched case insensitively